Wire-Network/wire-docs/docs/introduction/glossary.md

 ## Irreversible Block

 Irreversible blocks are blocks that contain confirmed, final transactions.
-A block is considered irreversible (i.e., immutable) on an Wire-based blockchain when a supermajority, consisting of 2/3rds plus 1 of the currently elected block producers have confirmed the block.
+A block is considered irreversible (i.e., immutable) on an Wire-based blockchain when a supermajority, consisting of 2/3rds plus 1 of the currently elected node operators have confirmed the block.

 **Related**: [Block](#block)